Codingwal/FloOS/README.md

 # FloOS

-A baremetal operating system for a rasperry pi
+An operating system for the rpi4b, written in c

 ## Compilation info: